Fast Find

 Pass the Pumpkin Pie Please!

 According to the American Pie Council, approximately 70 million pies are sold in grocery stores each year in preparation for Thanksgiving dinners, making Thanksgiving the biggest pie day of the year.
-Of the pie sold, almost 30 percent are pumpkin.
+Of the pies sold, almost 30 percent are pumpkin pie.

 “Pies are a popular holiday dessert because they evoke sentimental feelings of home and family,” said Linda Hoskins, executive director of the American Pie Council.
 “I can’t think of a better way to spend the holidays that with my favorite people and my favorite food — PIE!”

 So what is the best way to choose what pie to serve this Thanksgiving?
-If serving a store-purchased pie, look for the American Pie Council’s gold seal, which identifies recent winners of the APC Crisco® National Pie Championships.
-In the 2004 championships, Bakers Square and Village Inn Restaurants were awarded gold seals for their pumpkin pies.
+If serving a store-purchased pie, look for the American Pie Council's gold seal, which identifies recent winners of the APC Crisco® National Pie Championships.
 A complete list of the commercial gold seal winners for other pie varieties is available at www.piecouncil.org.

 Brown Sugar Pumpkin Pie